ceefar/PyGame/README.md

 <img src="https://github.com/ceefar/PyGame/blob/master/RepoImages/pathfinding2.png" width="800">

 **Winner Winner ~~Chicken~~ Zombie Dinner**
 Casino roller triggers on player level up, granting items or bonuses if the reels land on a winner, this level up gambling mechanic will be a large part of the game loop.
-We can also see the initial implementation of character conversations here too (for Companion functionality which will be ported from an alt version)
+We can also see the initial implementation of character conversations here too
 <img src="https://github.com/ceefar/PyGame/blob/master/RepoImages/casinoAndConvo2.png" width="800">

 **Day & Night (wut wut)**